 Do you need to connect your printer to a computer?
 Or do you want a standalone printer that can print directly from a memory card or USB drive?
 Consider your connectivity needs when purchasing the best printer for envelopes.

-Some printers require a computer connection in order to print, while others can print directly from a memory card or USB drive.
+Some printers require a computer connection, while others can print directly from a memory card or USB drive.

 If you need to connect your printer to a computer, make sure your computer has the appropriate ports.
-If you’re not sure, check the printer’s specs or ask a salesperson.
+If unsure, check the printer’s specs or ask a salesperson.

 On the other hand, if you want a standalone printer that can print directly from a memory card or USB drive, make sure the printer has the appropriate slots for those devices.